Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Results

 \subsection{Stratified Random Split Evaluation}

 Given the limited number of SEP events and non-events in SEPVAL, we run the evaluations using a stratified random split for the full CLEAR dataset.
 More precisely, we use a random stratified split, allocating 20\% of the dataset to testing and the remaining 80\% to training.
 This split is repeated five times with different random seeds to ensure a robust assessment, and median metric values across the replicates are reported.
-This approach reaffirmed the superior performance of \texttt{SEPNET} models in terms of F1 score, POD, and skill scores (TSS and HSS), as presented in Figure \ref{fig:Scenario2} and detailed in Appendix Table \ref{tab:S2}.
+This approach reaffirmed the superior performance of \texttt{SEPNET} models in terms of F1 score, POD, and skill scores (TSS and HSS), as presented in Figure \ref{fig:Scenario2} and detailed in Table S4 of the Supporting Information.

+The regression results for the auxiliary flare-count and CME-count prediction tasks are reported in Table \ref{tab:S2-reg}.
+Overall, the test performance is broadly consistent with the training performance, exhibiting slightly larger errors, as expected.
+Among the evaluated configurations, \texttt{SEPNET-TS} incorporating both SHARP parameters and flare-related features attains the best overall performance on the test sets.
+The corresponding training and inference computational costs, aggregated over the five independent random stratified splits, are presented in Table \ref{tab:S2-cost}.
+Although the regression errors remain non-negligible, these results indicate that the auxiliary tasks capture physically meaningful variability and that the inference costs of \texttt{SEPNET} and \texttt{SEPNET-TS} remain computationally feasible for near-real-time forecasting applications.
+Further refinement and optimization of the auxiliary regression heads therefore constitute an important direction for future research.

 For operational applicability, specifically forecasting SEP events with proton fluxes exceeding 10 pfu at energies $>$ 10 MeV, the model was first trained on all general SEP events in the training dataset.
 The decision threshold for distinguishing operational SEP events was then re-optimized by maximizing HSS, using the operational SEP-labeled training data as the validation set.
 In the testing phase, operational SEP events served as reference labels, and the performance of threshold-recalibrated (re-validated) models (\texttt{SEPNET-O}) was compared with that of the original \texttt{SEPNET-TS} models on the same test set.